-WP CLI is a fantastic command line tool for working with WordPress.
-You can setup new installs, install plugins, update settings all from your terminal window.
-However for MAMP users it won’t work out of the box, so this is how you fix it:
+WP CLI is a fantastic command-line tool for working with WordPress.
+You can set up new installs, install plugins, and update settings all from your terminal window.
+However, for MAMP users, it won’t work out of the box, so this is how you fix it:

 Error Establishing A Database Connection